CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/9-common.md

 **Only picked quantity to be saved to Draft Documents** – only picked quantity is saved in document draft

-**Document Numbering Series selection on the first window** – enables to choose a document series on a first screen of a transaction
+**Document Numbering Series selection on the first window** – enables to choose a document series on the first screen of a transaction

 **Display switch to PDC button** – displays a button to switch to PDC

 **Delete draft document after document save (default document will be closed)** – self-explanatory

-**TimeLog: Collect data about action arguments** – saves the whole object send to the server in TimeLog.
+**TimeLog: Collect data about action arguments** – saves the whole object sent to the server in TimeLog.
 It is an extension of the TimeLog option: log files are bigger with this option turned on, but it also allows to collect of more detailed information

 **Enable negative quantity on UDF fields** – self-explanatory